Francisco Franco: Rif War and advancement through the ranks

-Disappointed with the plans by Spain's Prime Minister, Lieutenant General Miguel Primo de Rivera, for a strategic retreat from the interior to the African coastline, Colonel Franco wrote in the April 1924 issue of Revista de Tropas Coloniales (Colonial Troops Magazine) that he would disobey orders of retreat given by a superior.
+Disappointed with the plans by Lieutenant General Miguel Primo de Rivera, Spain's Prime Minister, for a strategic retreat from the interior to the African coastline, Colonel Franco wrote in the April 1924 issue of Revista de Tropas Coloniales (Colonial Troops Magazine) that he would disobey orders of retreat given by a superior.
 As a result, Franco had a tense meeting with Primo de Rivera in July.

-Lieutenant Colonel Franco visited a fellow africanista, General Gonzalo Queipo de Llano, on 21 September 1924 to propose that Queip de Llano organize a coup d'état against Primo.
+Lieutenant Colonel Franco visited a fellow africanista, General Gonzalo Queipo de Llano, on 21 September 1924 to propose that Queip de Llano organise a coup d'état against Primo.
 In the end, Franco complied with General Primo's orders, taking part in the retreat of Spanish soldiers from Xaouen in late 1924, and thus earning a promotion to colonel.

 Franco led the first wave of troops ashore at Al Hoceima (Spanish: Alhucemas) in 1925.
 This landing in the heartland of Abd el-Krim's tribe, combined with the French invasion from the south, spelled the beginning of the end for the short-lived Republic of the Rif.
 Franco was promoted to brigadier general on 3 February 1926, said to be the youngest general in Europe.

 On 14 September 1926, Franco and Polo had a daughter, María del Carmen.
-Franco would have a close relationship with his daughter and was a proud parent, though his traditionalist attitudes and increasing responsibilities meant he left much of the child-rearing to his wife.
+However, persistent rumors and historical research strongly suggest that she may have actually been the biological daughter of Franco's younger brother, Ramon Franco and a prostitute who died after giving birth to her.
+The theory stems from rumors that Francisco Franco was sterile following his abdominal injury suffered in 1916.
+Furthermore, there is a lack of photographs showing Carmen Polo pregnant, photos of Maria as a baby, and the absence of a proper medical birth certificate.
+In any case, Franco would have a close relationship with his daughter and was a proud parent, though his traditionalist attitudes and increasing responsibilities meant he left much of the child-rearing to his wife.

 In 1928 Franco was appointed director of the newly created General Military Academy of Zaragoza, a new college for all Spanish army cadets, replacing the former separate institutions for young men seeking to become officers in infantry, cavalry, artillery, and other branches of the army.
 Franco was removed as Director of the Zaragoza Military Academy in 1931; when the Civil War began, the colonels, majors, and captains of the Spanish Army who had attended the academy when he was its director displayed unconditional loyalty to him as Caudillo.